Parking at Disney World.

 This is the most obvious solution, and the one Disney is hoping that you’ll do when it raises its parking fees.

-For now, if you stay on-site you can take Disney transportation to and from the parks completely for free, and you can get free transportation to and from the Orlando International Airport.
+For now, if you stay on-site you can take Disney transportation to and from the parks completely for free.

 Even if you do bring your own car or rent a car, the parking at the resorts per day is not more than daily parking at the parks, even if you’re staying Deluxe.